danbochman/SORT/README.md

 Each individual detection is assigned to a Track object and registered by the tracker.
 The Track is an improved state estimator which utilizes a Kalman Filter to give more robust predictions to where each individual tracked object is expected to be between consecutive frames

-Open source reference works which contributed in the creation of this repository
+Open source references which contributed to the creation of this repository
 --------------------------------------------------------------------------
 A simple online and realtime tracking algorithm for 2D multiple object tracking in video sequences.
 By Alex Bewley https://github.com/abewley/sort